FBorowiec/developer_productivity/vim/VIM.md

 It's highly configurable and you can have an editor that's just like you want it.

+### LSP

+Any language with a language server protocol can have their LSP used by VIM.

 ---

 # Vim vs the others